AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 What is the recommended VPN CIDR Block (default is 192.168.43.0/24)?
 ------------------------------------------------------------------------------

 Make sure that there is no overlap between the local subnet of the computer running the VPN Client and the VPN CIDR Block. `Link <https://docs.aviatrix.com/HowTos/gateway.html#vpn-cidr-block>`_.
-Also make sure that you have enough ip address space to support all of you VPN usersm since we use 2 IP addresses per user, the 192.168.43.0/24 should be good for ~64 users.
+Also make sure that you have enough ip address space to support all of you VPN users since we use 2 IP addresses per user - the default vpn cidr, 192.168.43.0/24 should be good for ~64 users.
 Pick a larger subnet for more users.

 How does a vpn client access resources from different VPCs when connecting to OpenVPN gateway?